Presented by Howard County Library System and Howard County Public School System

 - Read each of the books to assist teams with preparation.

-- Explain the answering and scoring procedures to your team.
+- Explain the answering procedures to your team.

 - Make sure your team demonstrates good sportsmanlike behavior during the Battle.

-- Ensure your team members and their families understand the rules of the Battle and expectations on the day of the event, including their assigned location.
+- Ensure your team members and their families understand the rules of the Battle and expectations on the day of the event.

-- Ensure your team has transportation to their Battle location.
+- Ensure your team has access to the online event platform.

 Build team spirit